Your Complete Guide to LED Dimming, Dimmers and Dimmable Light Bulbs.

 As their name implies, both work by trimming the voltage at various phases of an alternating current’s sine wave, thereby reducing the power they send to the lamp.
 Now, at this juncture, I’m aware that there’ll be some amongst you that are itching to know exactly how this works, which is why I’ve kindly included a link to our leading edge and trailing edge dimmer guide here.
 You’re welcome.

 For those of you that are still with us, it’s best to think of things as simply as this…

 - Trailing edge or LED ready dimmers have been designed specifically for use with LED light bulbs.
-As such, they share a number of characteristics that make them much more compatible, such as comparable wattage ranges and an inherently digital make up.
+As such, they share a number of characteristics that make them much more compatible, such as comparable wattage ranges and inherently digital makeup.
 The required wattages for these dimmers are much lower, making them more compatible with the lower wattage of LED light bulbs.
-Again though, trailing edge dimmers CAN also be used to dim traditional incandescent light bulbs if the wattage tolerances are still met, and they do this more effectively than using a leading edge dimmer to dim LED light bulbs.
+Again though, trailing edge dimmers CAN also be used to dim traditional incandescent light bulbs if the wattage tolerances are still met, and they do this more effectively than using a leading-edge dimmer to dim LED light bulbs.

 The best way to avoid confusion here is to check which dimmers are compatible with a certain type of light bulb.
 Most manufacturers rigorously test their products for compatibility with a range of dimmer switches and the results are normally readily available on their respective websites.